nicsuzor/wikijuris/cyberlaw/content.markdown

 **Video Overview of Online Content Regulation in Australia by [Nicolas Suzor](https://www.youtube.com/watch?v=MXx8E2jnyGg)**

 Australia has a co-regulatory content regulation scheme.

-Telecommunications providers work together to develop industry codes of practice.
-These industry codes are overseen by the Australian Communications and Media Authority (ACMA) under the _Broadcasting Services Act 1992_ (Cth) Schedules 5 and 7.
-Schedule 5 applies to material hosted outside of Australia, and Schedule 7 applies to material hosted inside Australia.
-Australia also has an Office of the eSafety Commissioner, who has powers to investigate and address complaints about internet content.
-The Communications Alliance is the industry body that represents ISPs and Content Hosts.
+The _Online Safety Act 2021_ (Cth) requires that industry bodies or associations develop industry codes to regulate certain types of harmful online material.
+The Act provides for the eSafety Commissioner to register the codes.

 * [Code for Industry Co-Regulation in Areas of Mobile and Internet Content](http://www.acma.gov.au/~/media/Content%20Classification/Regulation/pdf/Internet%20Industry%20Codes%20of%20Practice%202005.PDF) (2005)